wietzesuijker/alertzarr/README.md

 # AlertZarr

-AlertZarr turns disaster alerts into ready-to-serve GeoZarr and STAC artefacts using lightweight local services.
-Run it locally or as a container built automatically via GitHub Actions + GHCR under `ghcr.io/wietzesuijker/alertzarr`.
+AlertZarr turns disaster alerts into ready-to-serve GeoZarr and STAC artefacts using RabbitMQ, MinIO, and a Python CLI.
+Run it locally or pull the container published to `ghcr.io/wietzesuijker/alertzarr`.
 The pipeline produces:

 1. Normalised disaster alerts from sample feeds.
 2. Simulated GeoZarr conversion artefacts.
 3. Generated STAC Items that reference the produced data.
 4. A run report capturing timing, status, and links for downstream consumers.

-The stack stays deliberately compact: RabbitMQ, MinIO, and Postgres run via `docker-compose`, while the Python pipeline coordinates the alert-to-product flow.
-Environment variables live in `.env` (copy `.env.example`), and the included CLI (`alertzarr`) keeps execution repeatable.
-GitHub Actions mirrors `data-pipeline`'s build-to-GHCR approach so `main` and tagged releases automatically publish container images.
-When it is time to scale, the same concepts port to Argo Workflows, managed object stores, and live alert feeds.
+RabbitMQ, MinIO, and Postgres run via `docker-compose`, and the CLI (`alertzarr`) coordinates the alert-to-product flow.
+Configuration lives in `.env` (copy `.env.example`).
+GitHub Actions builds + pushes container images from `main` and tags, mirroring the `data-pipeline` release flow.
+The same execution steps map to hosted queues/object stores or Argo Workflows when deployed elsewhere.

 ## Features
 - Fetch & normalise sample Copernicus/GDACS alerts.